Stochastic PDE Limit of the Six Vertex Model: Proof of Theorems and

 \section{Proof of Theorems~\ref{thm:S6V:} and~\ref{thm:6V}}

+Hereafter, we will be assuming the weak asymmetry scaling $ \tau=\taue=e^{-\sqrt\e} $ (for the stochastic model), and the scaling $ \eta=\eta_\e = \frac12\sqrt\e $ (for the symmetric model under Baxter's projective parametrization~\eqref{eq:projPara}).
+To highlight this dependence, for \emph{parameters} we write $ \lambda=\lambdae $, $ \mu=\mue $, etc. On the other hand, to simplify notation, for \emph{processes} we often omit this dependence, and write $ \Zsv_\e = \Zsv $, etc. We also adopt the notation $ C(\alpha,\beta,\ldots)<\infty $ for a \emph{generic} deterministic finite constant that may change from line to line, but depends only on the designated variables $ \alpha,\beta,\ldots $.
+The dependence on $ (\den,b_1)\in(0,1)^2 $ will \emph{not} be indicated as they are \emph{fixed} throughout the article.

-The framework of the proof of Theorem~\ref{thm:S6V:} is standard.
-We first establish tightness, and then identify the limit through martingale problems.
-As noted earlier, the major technical step here is to establish self-averaging of the quadratic variation.
+To prove Theorem~\ref{thm:S6V:}, in Section~\ref{sect:tight} we establish the tightness of $ \{ \Zsv(\e^{2}\Cdot,\e\Cdot) \}_\e $, and then, in Section~\ref{sect:pfthmS6V}, we identify the limit point via martingale problems.
+As noted earlier, the major technical step here is to establish self-averaging of the quadratic variation in the martingale problem.
 We state this as Proposition~\ref{prop:qv} (postponing its proof to Section~\ref{sect:qv}) and give the rest of the proof of Theorem~\ref{thm:S6V:} in Section~\ref{sect:pfthmS6V}.

 Given Theorem~\ref{thm:S6V} (or equivalently Theorem~\ref{thm:S6V:}), Theorem~\ref{thm:6V} follows as a rather straightforward consequence.
 In Section~\ref{sect:pfthm6V}, we establish Theorem~\ref{thm:6V}.